 Sherando Lake Recreation Area is known locally as the jewel of the Blue Ridge Mountains.
 Families enjoy picnicking in this shaded and woody area, while relaxing on the sandy beach of a 25 acre spring-fed lake.
 Access to multiple trailheads and rustic architecture provide numerous points of interest for families to enjoy.

 Cascades Day Use Area is one of the most popular outdoor recreation spots in southwest Virginia.
 It features shady picnic spots, a native trout stream, and a 4-mile scenic loop trail.
 The main attraction is the scenic 66 foot Cascade Falls, a dramatic waterfall located two miles from the parking area.
-A natural pool at the base of the falls provides a chilly reprieve from the heat of a summer day.

 Explore recreational opportunities in the Mount Rogers National Recreation Area:

 Join the Mount Rogers National Recreation Area in celebrating it's 50th Anniversary!

 The US Forest Service partners with the Friends of Mount Rogers, a non-profit organization that promotes the appreciation and enjoyment of the Mount Rogers National Recreation Area through educational and interpretive programs, visitor center assistance, and volunteer efforts.
 Learn more by visiting the Friends of Mount Rogers website.